Wallchain-xyz/savings-sdk/how-to-use.md

 ### Do manual Withdraw/Deposit

-To withdraw funds that are currently deposit to be able to use them use the following code:
+To withdraw funds that are currently deposited for an immediate use, do the following:

 ```ts
 await savingsAccount.withdraw({